BattMoTeam/BattMo/Documentation/unparsed/app_calculations.rst

       Q_s = c_{max} |x_{max} - x_{min}| \frac{nF}{\rho}

-   Here is :math:`c_{max}` the maximum concentration, :math:`x_{max}` and :math:`x_{min}` are the maximum and minimum stoichiometry, :math:`F` is the Faraday constant, :math:`\rho` the density of the active material, and :math:`n` is the number of electrons transfered.
+   Here is :math:`c_{max}` the maximum concentration, :math:`x_{max}` and :math:`x_{min}` are the maximum and minimum stoichiometry, :math:`F` is the Faraday constant, :math:`\rho` the density of the active material, and :math:`n` is the number of electrons transferred.

 **Capacity**